-Network Devices: This group includes Routers, Switches, Hubs, Wireless Devices, Security and WAN Emulation devices, which are commonly used in the network topology.
-The selected device can be released by dragging it to the working area.
+This group includes Routers, Switches, Hubs, Wireless Devices, Security and WAN Emulation, which are commonly used in the network topology.

-Components: Available in the new release.
-Several components have been added for detailed network design.
+Various components have added for detailed network design.
 These; Board (MCU and SBC Cards), Sensors, Alarm, LCD, Motor, Led are the components to be used in more smart home design.

 1. Automatically Choose Connection Type

 Used for automatic cabling of network devices.
 You can use this option if you do not know which cable to connect a Cisco Router to.

 Console Connection is the type of connection to the computer or laptop Serial/USB interface and to the Router or Switch console interface.
 The console connection is used for the initial configuration.

 Connects network devices that operate on different layers in OSI or TCP network models.
 For example; PC-Switch, Router-Switch.